-And every summer I get to join her in this lesson.
+And every summer, I get to join her in this lesson.

 One of the things I love about this book is the concept of “questing,” as Auden goes on a quest with Eli to do all the things she never got to do as a kid, including learning how to ride a bike (hence the title).
-It’s this notion that has led me to stay up late to stargaze, finally try a Big Mac, and do things that scare me in summers past.
+This notion has led me to stay up late to stargaze, finally try a Big Mac, and do things that scare me in summers past.

-Reading it every year is like a reset button for my brain, reminding me that there’s more to life than just school and being accomplished on paper — and by the same token, there’s always more to learn about other people
+Reading it every year is like a reset button for my brain, reminding me that there’s more to life than just school and being accomplished on paper — and by the same token, there’s always more to learn about other people.

-5. Lovely, Dark and Deep by Amy McNamara
+Lovely, Dark and Deep by Amy McNamara

 Though I’m not sure it’s clear what time of year this book is set in, I get a strong summer vibe from Lovely, Dark and Deep, probably because it’s about self-discovery.

-Wren, the main character, struggles for much of the book with severe depression and, arguably, post traumatic stress disorder.
+Wren, the main character, struggles for much of the book with severe depression and, arguably, post-traumatic stress disorder.
 As someone who struggles with depression myself, I find McNamara’s first-person narrative of what it’s like to have depression to be both extremely realistic and heartbreakingly beautiful.

 The book is not just about Wren’s struggle with depression, though.
 It’s also about her relationships with family, forgiveness, and, yes, romance.

-More than anything, the book is hopeful, which for me is another hallmark of good summer lit.
+More than anything, the book is hopeful, which for me, is another hallmark of good summer lit.

-4. The Unexpected Everything by Morgan Matson
+The Unexpected Everything by Morgan Matson

 And the best part?
-They come with playlists that are perfect for driving or running or whatever you like to do during the summer!
+They come with playlists that are perfect for driving or running, or whatever you like to do during the summer!

 The Unexpected Everything is about Andi, who only wants to leave her town to do a medical internship.
-When it’s suddenly canceled, she has to take a job walking dogs (she doesn’t like animals), ends up dating a novelist (she doesn’t date), and learn how to communicate with her father (which never happens).
+When it’s suddenly canceled, she has to take a job walking dogs (she doesn’t like animals), ends up dating a novelist (she doesn’t date), and learns how to communicate with her father (which never happens).

-This book is really about everything unexpected, and how plans going all wrong can be exactly what you need.
-Plus it’s just plain fun to read.
+This book is really about everything unexpected and how plans going all wrong can be exactly what you need.
+Plus, it’s just plain fun to read.

-3.5.
 Since You’ve Been Gone by Morgan Matson